shinrich/amc-ts-docs/ssl-api.en.rst

 Example Uses
 ------------

 Three examples have been added to the code base illustrating how these additions can be used.
+One project has also been added to plugins/experimental.

 Example one is `ssl-preaccept <https://github.com/shinrich/trafficserver/blob/ts-3006/example/ssl-preaccept/ssl-preaccept.cc>`_ which uses the new :c:type:`TS_SSL_CLIENT_PRE_HANDSHAKE_HOOK` to implement a blind tunnel if the client IP address matches one of the ranges in the config file.
 Function ``CB_Pre_Accept`` contains the interesting bits.

 Example two, `ssl-sni-whitelist <https://github.com/shinrich/trafficserver/blob/ts-3006/example/ssl-sni-whitelist/ssl-sni-whitelist.cc>`_,  uses the SNI callback.
 It takes the servername and destination address to lookup SSL context information loaded from the :c:type:`ssl_multicert.config` file.
 If no SSL context can be found, the callback sets the connection to use blind tunnelling.
 The information in the :c:type:`ssl_multicert.config` file whitelists the SSL sites to be proxied.
 Function ``CB_servername_whitelist`` is the callback function.

 Example three is `ssl-sni <https://github.com/shinrich/trafficserver/blob/ts-3006/example/ssl-sni/ssl-sni.cc>`_.
 This example is not a useful real world scenario but a test that exercises the new functions added in this feature addition.
 This example installs a SNI callback (``CB_servername``).
 The callback tests if the servername ends in ``facebook.com``.
 If it does, the callback sets up a blind tunnel.
 Otherwise, if the servername is ``www.yahoo.com``, the callback looks up the SSL context loaded for ``safelyfiled.com`` and sets that context for the connection.

+The experimental project is a `dynamic certificate loader <https://github.com/shinrich/trafficserver/tree/ts-3006/plugins/experimental/ssl_cert_loader>`_.
+This project reads a config file and builds two lookup structures: one keyed on IP address and the other keyed on host name.
+If the IP address or hostname is specified the loading of the certificate is deferred until the first use.
+If the hostname is only in the certificate file, the certificate will be loaded on process initialization.
+The project uses both the SNI and the pre accept callbacks.